pixelogik/SoundCheck/README.md

 Playing around with the SoundCloud API

-First do "pod intall", then work on workspace.
+First do "pod install" (CocoaPods), then work on workspace.

 WHAT IS DOES/HAS: